There Is No Other

 There Is No Other is a collaborative studio album by American singer-songwriter and Carolina Chocolate Drops vocalist Rhiannon Giddens, and Italian jazz musician Francesco Turrisi.
 The album was produced by Joe Henry and was released on May 3, 2019 by Nonesuch Records.

+The track "I'm on My Way" from the album was nominated for the Grammy Award for Best American Roots Performance at the 62nd Annual Grammy Awards.